-RW: So go over that again, how you met him at the gallery.
+RW: Would you go over that again, how you met him at the gallery?

 JR: Well, I was having a show at Grace Borgenicht Gallery.
 It was with Jean Arp in the other room-I mean I was taking photographs of just the sign "Jean Arp/Jane Rosen"...
 That's all I cared about.
 And Doro brought him to the gallery.
 I took one look at Paul and felt a real connection.
 I wanted him to meet Grace Borgenicht.
 So I hadn't said two words to him when I took his hand and we started walking towards Grace.